thingsapart/EBB-pwm-peristaltic-stepper/Arduino/ReadMe.md

 ### Overview

 No blocking serial port listener waiting for commands.
 Some of these commands required a stepper motor to move, this move is also handdled in a non blocking way which enables the motor to be halted while it is moving.

-List libraries it uses, give attribution to other open source library.
+Uses TMCStepper library by teemuatlut.
+Extends class and adds methods to control the movement of the motor and turning on and off of the heater element.
+Created methods to read serial communications and split text recieved over the serial port into commands and parameters.
+Commands and parameters interpreted by main to give desired functions of the focuser

 ## List of accepted commands